Not to worry, in this article, we’ll be giving you vital tips on how to eliminate musty odor from finished and unfinished basements.

 Rock salt and fresh charcoal are other materials you can use to absorb bad odors.

 A lot of people don’t know this, but fresh charcoal can absorb bad odors out of the air.
-The good news is, fresh charcoal isn’t hard to get, you can actually make yours at home by safely burning some wood.
+The good news is, fresh charcoal isn’t hard to get, you can make yours at home by safely burning some wood.

 Step 7: Replace the missing clean-out plug